SanPen/GridCal/README.md

 GridCal is a top tier power systems planning and simulation software.
 As such it has all the static analysis studies that you can think of, plus linear and non-linear optimization functions.
-Some of these functions are well know, while others you may have never heard of as they are a product of cutting-edge research.
+Some of these functions are well known, while others you may have never heard of as they are a product of cutting-edge research.

 ![](/home/santi/Documentos/Git/GitHub/GridCal/pics/GridCal.png)